nelsonjchen/ca_unclaimed_property_db_generator_toolkit/README.md

 https://datasette-lite.mindflakes.com/ca_unclaimed_property.sqlite (~28GB)

-It's hosted on Cloudflare R2.
-I do not care about the bandwidth usage.
+This file is hosted on Cloudflare R2.
+I do _not_ care about the bandwidth consumption.

 ### Generate Locally

 You can also generate the SQLite database locally.
 The generation process takes about 80 minutes.
 I don't think many will do this but it's here if there's something the pre-generated database doesn't have and you want to customize something.
+It may also be useful if for some reason the hosted database is too stale.

 #### Requirements